ml-archive/readme/response-codes.md

 ### 401 Forbidden
  - Trying to access data which is not owned by that user

+### 403 Unauthorized
+ - Trying to CRUD resource or any execute any action without authorization

 ### 404 Not found
  - Url does not exist, message will be default by Vapor: "Page not found"